TatsianaKedrova/explore-data-with-python/README.md

-Educational am=nd training project to master numpy and pandas packages.
+Educational and training project to master numpy and pandas packages.